Exam-Prep/Athletic-Training/README.md

 ## Building for Production

 -   run `yarn build`
--   output will be placed in /dist folder on your coputer
+-   output will be placed in /dist folder on your computer
     -   Note: this file will not be checked into source control
--   run `yarn start` to run the production version
--   navigate to [localhost:3000](https://localhost:3000) to view the production app in browser